ArtReach's

 study guide: https://www.firststage.org/media/pdf/CRANES_EG.pdf

-Taken directly from: http://www.readwritethink.org/lessons/lesson_view.asp?id=784)
+Taken directly from: https://www.readwritethink.org/lessons/lesson_view.asp?id=784)

 1. Divide the class into small